zotonic/zotonic/doc/tutorials/preinstall.rst

 FreeBSD
 ^^^^^^^

-If you're running on FreeBSD, make sure you've got the 'GNU' 'make' (check with 'make --version', which should give you GNU, and version info) If you're not running GNU-make as a default, edit the Makefile to run with 'gmake' (make sure gmake is available first).
+If you’re running on FreeBSD, make sure you've got the 'GNU' 'make' (check with 'make --version', which should give you GNU, and version info) If you’re not running GNU-make as a default, edit the Makefile to run with 'gmake' (make sure gmake is available first).